 - Join groups in your industry or area of expertise.
 Listen in to what spurs active discussion and participation.
 Share appropriately without being spammy.

 - Targeted ads (Note: this should be a part of an overall PPC strategy)

 Your research should start with pinpointing your target audience and then studying each social media platform to compare their users with the prospects you’re trying to reach.
-Also consider doing some keyword research; the Adwords Keyword Planning tools (free as part of an AdWords account) will help you find search phrases related to your business.
+Also, consider doing some keyword research; the Adwords Keyword Planning tools (free as part of an AdWords account) will help you find search phrases related to your business.
 It may help you find topics that you can find within a social network (e.g., using hashtags or search box).

 What other ways have you used to find your ideal social media audience?
-As I was researching this article, I thought about social butterflies and wondered what a group of butterflies were called.
+As I was researching this article, I thought about social butterflies and wondered what a group of butterflies was called.
 Kaleidoscope.
 Who knew?

 How can we help?